Early Retirement and Why I Want to Retire by 45

 The reality is that many jobs especially ones where working at home isn’t available(think grocery stores or healthcare workers or manufacturing plants) have done a terrible job of showing that they care about their employees at all.

-The risk that people are taking for shitty pay and inadequate protection is just not worth it and companies didn’t do anything to change that when they had the chance.
+The risk that people are taking for poor pay and inadequate protection is just not worth it and companies didn’t do anything to change that when they had the chance.
 Who wants to potentially die for a $10/hr. job and deal with terrible customers all day?
 I wouldn’t want that and I understand why people are fed up with this.

 There was a point in time last year when my company actually tried to force us back into the office while the pandemic was raging(before vaccines).
 I told my team to stay at home and eventually the company changed their decision when they heard a lot of complaints from everyone involved.